Mailu/Mailu/docs/compose/setup.rst

 - ``none`` disables antivirus checks;
 - ``clamav`` is the default values, the popular ClamAV antivirus is enabled.

-Make sure that you have at least 1GB or memory for ClamAV to load its signature database.
+Make sure that you have at least 1GB of memory for ClamAV to load its signature database.

 Finish setting up TLS